nikihowe/myriad/README.md

 # Myriad

-Myriad is a collection of dynamical system environments in which to perform optimal control, along with a collection of optimization techniques which can be applied to them in a mix-and-match fashion.
+Myriad is a real-world testbed that aims to bridge the gap between trajectory optimization and deep learning.
+Myriad offers many real-world relevant, continuous space and time dynamical system environments for optimal control.
+Myriad is written in JAX, and both environments and trajectory optimization routines are fully differentiable.
+The tools in Myriad can be used for trajectory optimization, system identification, imitation learning, and reinforcement learning.

+The aim of this repository is to offer trajectory optimization tools to the machine learning community in a way that can be seamlessly integrated in deep learning workflow.
-The aim of this repo is promote and support the development of learning algorithms applicable to a wide range of real-world problems.
+Simultaneously, we hope that Myriad will serve as a stepping stone towards the increased development of machine learning algorithms with the goal of addressing real-world problems.

-For descriptions of the available environments, optimizers, and other aspects of this repository, please see the [documentation](https://nikihowe.github.io/optimal-control/html/myriad/index.html).
+For an overview of the motivation and capabilities of Myriad, see https://arxiv.org/abs/2202.10600.

+For implementation and usage details, see the [documentation](https://nikihowe.github.io/optimal-control/html/myriad/index.html).

 ## Directory structure
 ```
 ├── myriad
-    ├── gin-configs     # Contains gin configuration files
+    ├── experiments     # Various experiments (see Section 6 of arXiv paper)
         └── ...
-    ├── systems         # Dynamical systems
+    ├── gin-configs     # Default environment parameters
         └── ...
-    ├── config.py       # Configuration and data types
+    ├── neural_ode      # Infrastructure for Neural ODE dynamics models
+        └── ...
-    ├── nlp_solvers     # Nonlinear program solvers
+    ├── nlp_solvers     # Nonlinear Program Solvers
+        └── ...
+    ├── systems         # Environments
+        └── ...
-    ├── optimizers.py   # Trajectory optimization algorithms
+    ├── trajectory_optimizers     # Trajectory optimization routines
+        └── ...
+    ├── config.py       # Training and environment hyperparameters
+    ├── custom-types    # Project types
+    ├── defaults        # Learning rates and SysID parameter guesses
     ├── plotting.py     # Code for plotting results
+    ├── study_scripts.py          # To study learned dynamics and effect of noise
-    ├── scripts.py      # Some useful scripts
+    ├── useful_scripts.py         # Scripts for various tasks
-    └── utils.py        # Helper functions
+    └── utils.py        # Simple helper functions
-├── tests
+├── tests               # Tests
-    └── ...             # Automated tests
+    └── ...
-└── run.py              # Entry point for all experiments
+└── run.py              # Entry point for running code
 ```

 ## Environment setup